sfletche/crossword-builder/README.md

 Creates empty grid of any size with symmetric blanks, and numbered squares.

 ## Bugs
+* Writing over existing character results in lower case letter

 ## Next Steps
 * Persisting / Saving crosswords
-  * button for persisting
-  * list of saved puzzles / click to open
+  * New View / Route with list of saved puzzles (click to open in grid-builder)
 	* UI for loading persisted crosswords
 * Enable clue creation
+  * Show numbered clues (Across / Down)
+  * Allow clues to be edited and persisted with the crossword
+* Word List
+* Option to fill in a word (a word that doesn't also create non-words)
+* Provide possible clues for each entered answer
+* Option for completing the puzzle
 * Sass
-* Option for completing the puzzle

 ## Credits